Olena Pinchuk

-Biography
+Early life and education

-Olena Pinchuk was born on December 3, 1970 in Dnipropetrovsk (now known as Dnipro).
+Olena Pinchuk was born on 3 December 1970 in Dnipropetrovsk (now known as Dnipro) to former President of Ukraine Leonid Kuchma and Lyudmyla Kuchma.
 She attended physicotechnical and economics faculties at Dnipropetrovsk National University, and graduated in "Economics and Sociology".

+Career

-Within 1995-1996, she worked in Department for economics at PrivatBank.
-From 1997 - 2002, she was the marketing director of Kyivstar.
-In 2003, she founded ANTIAIDS Foundation, aimed at fighting AIDS epidemic in Ukraine.
-It is the first and only Ukrainian charity fund that exists thanks to the private funds and donations.
-The Foundation is widely known for the national media promotional campaigns and attracting Ukrainian and international celebrities to the problem.
+From 1995 to 1996, she worked in department for economics at PrivatBank.
+From 1997 until 2002, she was the marketing director of Kyivstar.